10 – Walk Like A Man – The Four Seasons

 # 8 – Walking On Sunshine – Katrina And The Waves

 “Walking on Sunshine” by Katrina and the Waves explodes with a contagious joy that’s hard to ignore, making it a standout on this list as a celebration of sheer, unfiltered happiness.
-Originally released in 1983 and reissued in 1985 on the album Katrina and the Waves, the song became an instant classic, reaching No. 9 on the Billboard Hot 100 and solidifying its place as a go-to anthem for positivity.
+Initially released in 1983 and reissued in 1985 on the album Katrina and the Waves, the song became an instant classic, reaching No. 9 on the Billboard Hot 100 and solidifying its place as a go-to anthem for positivity.
 Katrina Leskanich’s radiant vocals combined with the song’s iconic brass section bring an undeniable zest, creating a feel-good tune that continues to light up airwaves and playlists.

 Read More: Top 10 Katrina And The Waves Songs